 Is it a legal and/or a conflict of interest to act as my EBA and my loan officer?

 It is perfectly legal to be dually licensed as a real estate agent and a loan officer, although there are specific rules that must be followed.
 Is there a conflict of interest?
 We don’t think so.
-Our special pricing program means we roughly split the commission we earn with you, and we encourage you to shop around.
 We’ll take a look at your offers and do our best to beat them.
-Sometimes we can’t; no hard feelings.
-It’s just about the math.
+Sometimes we can’t; there are no hard feelings.
 You can hire us as your Exclusive Buyer’s Agent, your loan officer, or both.
 We’re going to do an outstanding job for you regardless.

 What's the difference between a lender and a broker?